Circle packings, renormalizations and subdivision rules: Introduction

 In this paper, we always assume that a circle packing has connected nerve.
-For finite circle packings, the Koebe-Andreev-Thurston circle packing theorem characterizes the existence and uniqueness of finite circle packings. \begin{namedthm*}{Finite Circle Packing Theorem} Given a finite plane graph $\mathcal{G}$. \begin{enumerate}[label=(\roman*)] \item The graph $\mathcal{G}$ is isomorphic to the nerve of a finite circle packing $\mathcal{P}$ if and only if it is simple. \item Suppose $\mathcal{G}$ is simple.
-Then \begin{itemize} \item any two circle packings with nerve $\mathcal{G}$ are quasiconformally homeomorphic; \item the moduli space $\mathcal{M}(\mathcal{G})$, consisting of marked circle packings with nerve $\mathcal{G}$ up to M\"obius maps, is isometrically homeomorphic to a product of Teichm\"uller spaces of ideal polygons
+For finite circle packings, the Koebe-Andreev-Thurston circle packing theorem {(see \cite[Theorem~1.4]{RHD07} or \cite[Chapter 12]{Thu22})} characterizes their existence and uniqueness. \begin{namedthm*}{Finite Circle Packing Theorem} Given a finite plane graph $\mathcal{G}$. \begin{enumerate}[label=(\roman*)] \item The graph $\mathcal{G}$ is isomorphic to the nerve of a finite circle packing $\mathcal{P}$ if and only if it is simple. \item Suppose $\mathcal{G}$ is simple.
+Then \begin{itemize} \item any two circle packings with nerve $\mathcal{G}$ are quasiconformally homeomorphic, and hence $\Teich(\mathcal{G})$ is endowed with the Teichm\"uller metric; \item the Teichm\"uller space $\Teich(\mathcal{G})$ is isometrically homeomorphic to a product of Teichm\"uller spaces of ideal polygons

-In particular, the circle packing is unique up to M\"obius maps if and only if its nerve gives a triangulation of the sphere. \end{itemize} \end{enumerate} \end{namedthm*}
+In particular, the circle packing is combinatorially rigid if and only if its nerve gives a triangulation of the sphere. \end{itemize} \end{enumerate} \end{namedthm*} A detailed discussion of the Teichm\"uller spaces $\Teich(\Pi_F)$ can be found in \S\ref{sec:teich}.
+Briefly speaking, they record the conformal structures on the ideal polygons bounded by circles corresponding to vertices on $\partial F$.

 It is both natural and important to understand the situation for infinite circle packings. \begin{question} Given an infinite simple plane graph $\mathcal{G}$, when is $\mathcal{G}$ isomorphic to the nerve of an infinite circle packing $\mathcal{P}$?